ARCCA/intro-to-machine-learning-applications/_episodes/02-testing-our-environment.md

 <img src="{{ page.root }}/fig/life-satisfaction-vs-gdp-regression-line-validate.png" alt="GDP vs Life Satisfaction - Regression Line" width="50%" height="50%" />

-Seems like our model is reasonably good at predicting values that fall within the range of our training data set but tends to overstimate the observed life satisfaction of richer countries.
-This give us an idea of the degree of confidence that we should have in our very simple model, perhaps we should try modifying the model parameters or adding other variables like employment rate,health, air pollution and employ slighly more complex models.
+Seems like our model is reasonably good at predicting values that fall within the range of our training data set but tends to overestimate the observed life satisfaction of richer countries.
+This give us an idea of the degree of confidence that we should have in our very simple model, perhaps we should try modifying the model parameters or adding other variables like employment rate, health, air pollution and employ slighly more complex models.